 If you receive treatment in a hospital emergency room for a condition that DOES NOT meet the Plan's definition of an emergency, the benefits you would have otherwise received for that treatment will be REDUCED BY 50%.
-This is to encourage you to go to your primary care physician, a clinic, Urgent Care Center, or your doctor's office for non-emergency treatment.
+This is to encourage you to go to a clinic, Urgent Care Center, or your doctor's office for non-emergency treatment.
 Be sure to familiarize yourself with the definition of emergency.